-When it comes to writing a piece of content, you can separate your goals into two categories: the headline, and the body content.
+When it comes to blog writing, you can separate your goals into two categories: the headline, and the body content.
 The headline of your article will decide your topic, and how appealing it seems to potential readers.
 In effect, it’s how you’ll get people to your site (and your article) in the first place.
 Your body content, on the other hand, is all about keeping people there—and delivering on what you’ve promised.

 Headlines take a lot of work to perfect, and they tend to get a lot of attention from copywriters, but your body copy is just as important.
 Without a solid body to deliver on your promises and cement readers’ impressions of your brand, your article could end up doing more harm than good.